F. Sionil José: Writing career

 José attended the University of Santo Tomas after World War II, but dropped out and plunged into writing and journalism in Manila.
 In subsequent years, he edited various literary and journalistic publications, started a publishing house, and founded the Philippine branch of PEN, an international organization for writers.
 José received numerous awards for his work.
 The Pretenders is his most popular novel, which is the story of one man's alienation from his poor background and the decadence of his wife's wealthy family.

 José Rizal's life and writings profoundly influenced José's work.
 The five volume Rosales Saga, in particular, employs and integrates themes and characters from Rizal's work.
 Throughout his career, José's writings espouse social justice and change to better the lives of average Filipino families.
 He is one of the most critically acclaimed Filipino authors internationally, although much underrated in his own country because of his authentic Filipino English and his anti-elite views.

-Sionil José also owned Solidaridad Bookshop, located on Padre Faura Street in Ermita, Manila.
-The bookshop offers mostly hard-to-find books and Filipiniana reading materials.
+José also owned Solidaridad Bookshop, located on Padre Faura Street in Ermita, Manila.
+The bookshop offers mostly hard-to-find books and Filipiniana reading materials previously curated by his wife, Teresita, and foreign selections previously curated by himself.
 It is said to be one of the favorite haunts of many local writers.

 In his regular column, Hindsight, in The Philippine STAR, dated September 12, 2011, he wrote "Why we are shallow", blaming the decline of Filipino intellectual and cultural standards on a variety of modern amenities, including media, the education system—particularly the loss of emphasis on classic literature and the study of Greek and Latin—and the abundance and immediacy of information on the Internet.

+Nominated on numerous occasions for the Nobel Prize in Literature, the Nobel Library of the Swedish Academy possesses 39 copies of Sionil José's works in English and French translations.

+In May 2021, José stirred up controversy after publicly backing President Rodrigo Duterte amid his Philippine drug war.
+José referred to Duterte as someone who "may yet be, next to Magsaysay, the best president we ever had", adding that under Duterte's term, the Philippines, he claims, was safer.
+Around 30,000 Filipinos, including children, were killed under the drug war initiated by Duterte.
+The Philippines also fell to 138th in the 2021 World Press Freedom Index under his watch.
+Duterte was later arrested by the International Criminal Court for crimes against humanity in 2025.